Harrison Bader Preview, Player Props: Yankees vs. Rays

 Harrison Bader At The Plate

-- Bader has 11 doubles, two triples, seven home runs and 13 walks while batting .249.
+- Bader is hitting .246 with 11 doubles, two triples, seven home runs and 13 walks.

-- Bader has picked up a hit in 47 of 77 games this year, with multiple hits 15 times.

-- Bader has driven in a run in 22 games this year (28.6%), including 12 games with more than one RBI (15.6%).
-He has also driven home three or more of his team's runs in three contests.
+- Bader has an RBI in 22 of 78 games this season, with multiple RBI in 12 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.